mary-lev/kamen/model.md

 ## 2.2 Texts Within a Book

 The `<group>` element wraps around multiple `<text>` elements, each having a type attribute to indicate the name of the text.
-Each `<text>` element contains a `<body>` that holds the actual content.
+Each `<text>` element includes a `<body>` that contains the actual content.

 ## 2.3 Book Physical Boundaries
 ### 2.4.1 Line Breaks
-In the context of this digital edition of a book of poems, the `<lb/>` element is used to indicate line breaks in the original source text.
+In the context of this digital edition of a book of poems, the `<lb/>` element is used to indicate line breaks in the source text.
-- General Rule: Each poetic line in the original source is followed by an `<lb/>` element.
+- General Rule: Each poetic line in the source is followed by an `<lb/>` element.
 ```xml
     <l n="1"><lb xml:id="line_break_1"/>The first line of the poem.</l>
     <l n="2"><lb xml:id="line_break_2"/>The second line of the poem.<l>
 ```

-- End of Page: At the end of a page, the `<lb/>` element is not used.
+- End of Page: The `<lb/>` element is not used at the end of a page.
 - No Hyphens: Hyphenation marks are not applicable in this context.

 ### 2.4.2 Page Divisions